ichn512/ichn512/README.md

 # ichn512

-* Unity Developer
+* .NET Developer

-* Like to create performant games and tools
+* Like to create performant web apps, tools and games

 * Fan of automating everything